 After nearly two years in the making, X-Laser debuted its Mercury control system at LDI 2017 in Las Vegas.
 Read more to learn about the new way to control lasers from a lighting console in the same workflow as moving lights!

-In 2015, we surveyed many of our clients about what they wanted the future of laser projection to look like.
-Hundreds of great ideas followed, but the common core concept behind many of them was that it’s difficult to integrate lasers into any lighting rig due to their unique control requirements.
-With this in mind, we began working to solve that challenge.
+In 2015, we surveyed many of our clients and prospective clients about what they wanted the future of laser projection to look like.
+The survey yielded hundreds of great ideas, but the most common core concept was that it’s diffcult to integrate lasers into any lighting rig due to the unique control demands of laser projectors.
+Since then, we’ve been working to solve that problem.